 The actual content of a cognitive test is not something that can be studied.
 If your child participates in testing, you will receive an “Intent to Test” letter prior to the testing date.

-All DPS students who are enrolled in kindergarten, 2nd grade, and 6th grade, will be administered a universal screening with the Naglieri Nonverbal Abilities Test (NNAT3) or the CogAT Nonverbal Battery (if remote in the 2020-21 school year) in the fall semester between September and January.
+All DPS students who are enrolled in kindergarten, 2nd grade, and 6th grade, will be administered a universal screening with the Naglieri Nonverbal Abilities Test (NNAT3) or the CogAT Nonverbal Battery (if participating in the Denver Online School) in the fall semester between September and January.
 The site assessment liaison or the GT teacher/point of contact will send home intent to test letters letting you know when the testing will occur.
 The school will send home the results for your records in the weeks following the testing.

 The DPS GT Central Office review team processes all scores to determine student magnet eligibility.
 This criteria includes a 97%ile on one of the cognitive tests.